OpenAPI Schema Validation

 | Special Rules | nullable, required vs optional parameters |

-Voiden validates only what is explicitly defined in your OpenAPI specification:
+Voiden validates only what is explicitly defined in your OpenAPI spec:

 - Required vs optional fields